William Morris Gallery is temporarily closed until further notice. Please check the venue's website for the latest details.

-Housed in a fine Georgian building, the gallery is the only one in Britain dedicated to the leader of the Arts and Crafts movement.
+Housed in a fine Georgian building, the William Morris Gallery is the only gallery in Britain dedicated to the leader of the Arts and Crafts movement.

-The gallery explores Morris's work as a designer, author, businessman and political activist, ranging from his utopian novel News from Nowhere to Morris & Co. furniture catalogues.
-He lived in the building that houses the gallery from 1848 to 1856, with his widowed mother and eight siblings.
+The gallery explores William Morris's work as a designer, author, businessman and political activist, ranging from his utopian novel News from Nowhere to Morris & Co furniture catalogues.
+Morris lived in the building that houses the gallery from 1848 to 1856, with his mother and eight siblings.

-The William Morris Gallery was crowned Museum of the Year 2013 for its major renovation and creative reinterpretation of the life and work of Morris.
+The gallery was crowned Art Fund Museum of the Year 2013 for its major renovation and creative reinterpretation of Morris's life and work.

-The new displays range in scale from a full-room reproduction of one of Morris’s workshops to a single sheet of paper, on which Morris explains his rejection of a career as a clergyman to pursue a life dedicated to art.
+Immerse yourself in Morris’s prolific creativity, which encompassed textiles, wallpapers, furniture, stained glass, ceramics, metalwork and books.
+There are personal items too, such as his coffee cup, satchel, and a single sheet of paper on which he explains his rejection of a career as a clergyman to pursue a life dedicated to art.

 His closest collaborators, including Edward Burne-Jones, Dante Gabriel Rossetti and Philip Webb are also well-represented.

 Take a lesson in bucking the trend and enjoy the tapestries that Morris devoted himself to, despite this art form being hugely unpopular at the time.
 He taught himself to weave – spending over 500 hours on his first attempt – and eventually succeeded in reviving this ‘noblest of the weaving arts’.

 The highly influential Bauhaus school of art, which existed between 1919 and 1933, was itself deeply indebted to the work of William Morris.
 Its founder, Walter Gropius, acknowledged this relationship, but there has never before been an exhibition in the UK exploring the connections.